 It really is the most difficult part of the process.
 It can take a lot to unlearn and stop relying on our automatic reactions.

 The story that I often tell is a kind of an illustration of this process.
-My son was three or four years old and we were in the bathroom.
+My son was 3- or 4-years-old and we were in the bathroom.
 Suddenly he grabbed his dad’s toothbrush and dropped it in the toilet.
 And that’s one of those everyday things where you have so many choices about how to respond to that.
 But how we do respond comes from what was scripted into us.

 I’m thinking, he plays in the sink all the time.
 He loves water.
 We had little toys that we’d set him up on towels and just let him play in the water.
 So to him water is water.
 He doesn’t know why this is a big deal.
 So I started to explain about germs and a little bit about plumbing and how, if we flush that it’s gonna clog it, and then I’m going to call a plumber and it’s gonna cost money that I’d way rather put toward our holidays.
 And now Daddy doesn’t have a toothbrush.
 So what are we gonna do?
 And he just looked at me and said, “Mom, I should buy him a new one.”
 And so he went into his room and he got his little money.
 And we went to the drugstore, and he bought him a new toothbrush.
 And then we came back home, and he went into his dad’s office, and he said, Daddy, I dropped your toothbrush in the toilet.
 I’m sorry.
 And he meant it.